 First, identify what it is you need to say.
 If you are promoting an upcoming event then the details about that event should be clear and easy to find.
 After that, a call to action is needed so your audience knows what they are expected to do – like registering to your event.
-Link your reader directly to your registration page (this can be a button in an eye-catching color).
+Link your reader directly to your registration page (this can be a button in an eye-catching colour).
 You now have a skeleton of engaging copy and a CTA button, let’s put some meat on those bones to really wow your reader.

-Sure you could stop here and send out a plain text email with a gentle reminder about your event, but by using a little color, imagery, and styling you can direct your recipients’ eyes to the most valuable content.
+Sure you could stop here and send out a plain text email with a gentle reminder about your event, but by using a little colour, imagery, and styling you can direct your recipients’ eyes to the most valuable content.

-When designing your email be sure to include your brand’s colors and fonts, this will provide consistency and build continuity resulting in higher trust and better results.
+When designing your email be sure to include your brand’s colours and fonts, this will provide consistency and build continuity resulting in higher trust and better results.
 Take a look at others in your industry, competition, and partners to see what their messaging looks like and adopt stylings you feel would benefit your campaign.

 It’s almost time to launch your campaign.
 But before you can hit send we need to make sure it’s going to the right inboxes.

 This is where segmentation comes in.
-Segmentation is when you split up your recipient list into groups of people based on similar characteristics or behavior like interest level, size of team, length of partnership, or relevance.
+Segmentation is when you split up your recipient list into groups of people based on similar characteristics or behaviour like interest level, size of team, length of partnership, or relevance.
 Having lists that are well segmented will prove to be incredibly effective in your email campaigns.
 We advise that you tailor your messaging to each of these lists accordingly.
 If you have a list of recipients that are highly engaged with your events then you can be more casual with your wording.
 If you have a list of recipients that are ‘cold’ then you should rework that email to target their needs directly.